 Within each process area, the specific goals and specific practices are listed first, followed by the generic goals and generic practices.
-The continuous representation uses the generic goals to organize the generic practices.
-[FM103.T105]
+The staged representation uses four common features to organize the generic practices.
+[FM103.T106]

-In this chapter, we describe each component of the continuous representation, the relationships between the components, and the relationships between the two representations.
-Many of the components described here are also components of CMMI models with a staged representation.
-[FM103.T107]
+In this chapter, we describe each component of the staged representation, the relationships between the components, and the relationships between the two representations.
+Many of the components described here are also components of CMMI models with a continuous representation.
+[FM103.T108]